Sum of the Parts (SOTP) Valuation: When and How to Use It

 Key Takeaways

 SOTP valuation values each business segment separately, then sums those values to determine total enterprise value.
-This approach is essential for diversified companies where traditional methods fail.
+This approach is essential for diversified companies where traditional single-multiple methods fail to capture segment-specific characteristics.

 Use SOTP when segments have different industries, risk profiles, and relevant peer groups.
-Common applications include conglomerates, spin-off analysis, restructuring, takeover defense, and biotech companies.
+Common applications include conglomerates, spin-off analysis, restructuring, takeover defense, and biotech companies with multiple drug candidates.

-Implementation requires identifying segments, gathering segment financials, selecting appropriate valuation methods, valuing each segment independently, summing values, and adjusting for corporate costs and non-operating items.
+Implementation requires identifying segments, gathering segment financials, selecting appropriate valuation methods for each segment, valuing segments independently, summing values, and adjusting for corporate costs and non-operating items.

 The conglomerate discount reflects markets valuing diversified companies below break-up value due to management concerns, lack of focus, and information opacity.
-Significant discounts create strategic pressure for separations.
+Significant discounts (typically 10% to 25%) create strategic pressure for separations.

 Limitations include data availability challenges, risk of overstating break-up value by ignoring synergies, difficulty finding appropriate comparables, and subjectivity in corporate overhead treatment.